jhamming/appengine-php-wordpress-dentapreskraedder/wordpress/wp-content/themes/blanc/readme.txt

 *Images of marchandises
 In single page, the width of images is around 553px.
 Prepare the images which width is at least 553px.

+*Review comments
+To use review system, go item-edit-page and show 'Discussion' from screen options, then check 'Allow comments.' in Discussion box.
+It is recommended to use approval system ( which is in [settings]>[discussion] ) in order to prevent spams.

 [4.
 Usage of Plugins]
 This theme has functions of 'breadcrumbs', 'related items', 'pagination' or 'Light box' etc.